 What have we learnt?
 Someone who does not enjoy museums in general also did not enjoy this one.
 Mind you, it is debatable whether any website would publish a restaurant review starting with the line “WE ARE NOT FOOD PEOPLE”…

 So, do spare a thought for the hapless travellers we quoted here.
-For a better experience, with enthusiastic, lively and informative guiding by true experts, join us on one of our escorted tours: The Terrace Houses of Ephesus are a main feature of our Cruising to Ephesus tour, the White Tower can be explored on our Macedonia tour, Siracusa Cathedral is on our Exploring Sicily tour itinerary, the Basilica Cistern can be experienced on our Exploring Istanbul tour, Pompeii is – of course – a centrepiece of our Cruising the Amalfi Coast and the National Archaeological Museum is one of many highlights on our Exploring Athens tour…
+For a better experience, with enthusiastic, lively and informative guiding by true experts, join us on one of our escorted tours in Europe: The Terrace Houses of Ephesus are a main feature of our Cruising to Ephesus tour, the White Tower can be explored on our Macedonia tour, Siracusa Cathedral is on our Exploring Sicily tour itinerary, the Basilica Cistern can be experienced on our Exploring Istanbul tour, Pompeii is – of course – a centrepiece of our Cruising the Amalfi Coast and the National Archaeological Museum is one of many highlights on our Exploring Athens tour…